Choose a Site

 Want to test your skills?
 Try making a Cosmopolitan with GREY GOOSE® Vodka.
 Check out other bartender tools and tips to elevate your home mixology.

 Learn moreMuddling is a simple way to elevate your cocktails.
-Add fresh berries or herbs to your glass and press down with a muddler or spoon to draw out the fresh flavors.
+Add fresh berries or herbs to your glass and press down with a muddler or spoon to draw out the fresh flavours.
 Want to test your skills?
 Try making the Dirty Martini Cocktail made with GREY GOOSE® Vodka.
 Check out other bartender tools and tips to elevate your home mixology.

 Learn moreRolling a cocktail is a simple technique used not only to mix the drink but to chill and aerate as well.
 To roll a cocktail you’ll need a set of shakers.
 In one shaker add the ingredients of your cocktail and fill halfway with ice, then pour the contents from one shaker to the other 5 to 6 times before serving.
 Want to test your skills?
 Try making a Bloody Mary with GREY GOOSE® Vodka.
 Check out other bartender tools and tips to elevate your home mixology.